Carril-fol/restful-organizer/readme.md

 - Update tasks: Users can modify their task.
 - Delete tasks: Users can delete their task.

-- Create events: Users can create events related to a folder to maintain organization.
-- Read events: Users can get detail from their events.
-- Update events: Users can modify their events.
-- Delete events: Users can delete their events.

 ## Tech used

 **Programming language**